AryanJhaveri/HR-Analytics/README.md

 3. **Analysis and Visualization**

    Open PowerBI and connect to your SQL database.
-Import the prepared data and utilize the provided PowerBI dashboard file (`HR_Analytics_Dashboard.pbix`) to explore the visualized insights.
+Import the prepared data and utilize the provided PowerBI dashboard file (`Dashboard_HR.pbix`) to explore the visualized insights.

 ## Exploring the Dashboards